gruberjl/smm/README.md

 * Channels - A place where you can view all the data that comes from the connectors
 * Workflows - A way to get information from the connectors, filter by these like hashtags, then output to a channel
 * streams - a connection from a social media platform that connects to the active users

+#### Redis

+To setup a dev environment you'll need to install docker then run:

+`docker run -p 6379:6379 --name redis02 -d redis`

+run the following PowerShell command to determine the docker ip:

+`Get-NetIPAddress | ft IPAddress, InterfaceAlias`

+It should be labeled something like `vEthernet (DockerNAT)`

+Once you have the IP address update

 #### data